 San Diego’s live music scene is not nearly what it was back in the 1980s and 90s.
 That’s a sad fact that music-seeking residents have had to live with for a while.
-Venues are expensive to run, [good] bands don’t play for free/cheap, liquor laws are strict, and DJ culture has boomed.
+Venues are expensive to run, [good] bands or musician don’t play for free/cheap, liquor laws are strict, and DJ culture has boomed.

 I’m the bassist in Betamaxx—a 7-piece cover band that only performs music from the 1980s (a “genre” band).
 For the last five years, we’ve performed throughout California, Las Vegas, and even Canada for private and corporate clients, as well as local clubs.
 If there’s a live music venue in San Diego, we’ve probably played there.

 To give you an idea of what kind of work goes into being a cover band musician, I thought I’d sketch out a typical club gig (from 9:00 p.m. – 1:30 a.m.):